Woman sentenced in fatal crash during Wichita police chase - NewsBreak

 Woman sentenced in fatal crash during Wichita police chase

-WICHITA (AP) — A 27-year-old woman has been sentenced to life in prison after a May 2019 crash during a police chase killed two people...salinapost.com

-WICHITA (AP) — A 27-year-old woman has been sentenced to life in prison after a May 2019 crash during a police chase killed two people...salinapost.com
+A woman has been sentenced to life in prison after a May 2019 crash during a police chase killed two people and injured Wichita musician Jenny Wood.

+Mia Collins pleaded guilty in October to two counts of first-degree murder in the deaths of Maria Wood, 70, and her granddaughter, Rosemary McElroy, 12, who were Jenny Wood's mother and niece.

+They were in a car that collided with one driven by Collins, who was fleeing from police.

 Comments / 0